potaedaus/wol_telegrambot_LoLin32Lite/README.md

 ### Installing

 * Clone the code into Visual Studio Code.
-* In Visual Studio Code, PlatformIO will automatically install drivers for the board and library dependencies.
+* PlatformIO will automatically install drivers for the board and library dependencies.
 If using another IDE, please install them manually.
 * Paste your 2.4Ghz Wi-Fi SSID, Wi-Fi Password, Telegram Bot Token from Botfather, [Your Telegram Chat ID](https://www.alphr.com/find-chat-id-telegram/) and your [PC(s) MAC Address(es)](https://oit.ua.edu/article/finding-your-mac-address/#:~:text=Alternatively%2C%20press%20the%20Windows%20Key,Fi%20next%20to%20Physical%20Address.) in this part of the code in main.cpp:

 ```